scurry-works/scurrypy/README.md

 ## ScurryKit

-Looking for a higher-level experience similar to discord.py, hikari, or nextcord?
+Looking to create the higher-level experience similar to discord.py, hikari, or nextcord?
-Check out [ScurryKit](https://github.com/scurry-works/scurry-kit), a batteries-included framework built on top of ScurryPy.
+Check out [ScurryKit](https://github.com/scurry-works/scurry-kit), a batteries-included framework built on with ScurryPy.

 ## Installation